Solid Waste Management(SWM) Challenges and their Solution by Using Zero Waste Strategy: Karachi as a Case Study

 Gana, B. A., Babanyara, Y. Y., & Abdulkadir, A. (2022).
 Prospects of the Involvement of Stakeholders in Solid Waste Processing in Developing Nations.
 Journal of Environmental Treatment Techniques, 10, 81–91.

-Hemidat, S., Achouri, O., El Fels, L., Elagroudy, S., Hafidi, M., Chaouki, B., Guo, J. (2022).
+Hemidat, S., Achouri, O., Fels, L. E., Elagroudy, S., Hafidi, M., Chaouki, B., & Guo, J. (2022).
 Solid Waste Management in the Context of a Circular Economy in the MENA Region.
-Sustainability, 14, 480.
+Sustainability, 14(1), 480.
 DOI: https://doi.org/10.3390/su14010480

 Jainapur, S., Ahirwar, V., Pandit, S., Bambardekar, M., & Mulay, M. (2022).
 Solid waste management and ux: A sustainable experience.
-International Journal of Research in Engineering, Science and Management, 5, 182–191.
+International Journal of Research in Engineering, 5, 182–191.

-Jerin, D. T., Sara, H. H., Radia, M. A., Hema, P. S., Hasan, S., Urme, S. A., Quayyum, Z. (2022).
+Jerin, D. T., Sara, H. H., Radia, M. A., Hema, P. S., Hasan, S., Urme, S. A., Audia, C., Hasan, M. T., & Quayyum, Z. (2022).
 An overview of progress towards implementation of solid waste management policies in Dhaka, Bangladesh.
-Heliyon, e08918.
+Heliyon, 8(2).
 DOI: https://doi.org/10.1016/j.heliyon.2022.e08918

-Khan, F. A. (2022).
+Khan, F., & Ali, Y. (2022).
 A facilitating framework for a developing country to adopt smart waste management in the context of circular economy.
-Environ Sci Pollut Res, 26336–26351.
+Environmental Science and Pollution Research, 29, 26336–26351.
 DOI: https://doi.org/10.1007/s11356-021-17573-5

 Korai, M. S., Mahar, R. B., & Uqaili, M. A. (2016).
-Optimisation of waste to energy routes through biochemical and thermochemical treatment options of municipal solid waste in Hyderabad, Pakistan.
+Optimisation of waste to energy routes through biochemical and thermochemical treatment options of municipal solid waste in Hyderabad Pakistan.
 Energy Conversion and Management, 124, 333–343.
 DOI: https://doi.org/10.1016/j.enconman.2016.07.032

 Kwenda, P. R., Lagerwall, G., Eker, S., & Van Ruijven, B. (2022).
-A mini-review on household solid waste management systems in low-income developing countries: A case study of urban Harare City, Zimbabwe.
+A mini-review on household solid waste management systems in low-income developing countries: A case study of urban Harare City.
 Waste Management & Research, 40, 139–153.
 DOI: https://doi.org/10.1177/0734242X21991645

 Muheirwe, F., Kombe, W., & Kihila, J. M. (2022).
 The paradox of solid waste management: A regulatory discourse from Sub-Saharan Africa.
 Habitat International, 119, 102491.
 DOI: https://doi.org/10.1016/j.habitatint.2021.102491